Veterans Benefits Coverage for Senior Care

 Providing Quality Care for Veterans

 Concordia Life Care Community in Oklahoma City offers a wide range of senior living services to accommodate your individual needs, both today and tomorrow.
-Discover more about our living options, or for more information or questions regarding senior care benefits for veterans, contact the Veterans Services Office (VSO).
+Discover more about our living options, such as independent living, or for more information or questions regarding senior care benefits for veterans, contact the Veterans Services Office (VSO).
 You can call the VA at 877-922-VETS (8387), Monday through Friday from 8:00am to 8:00pm EST, or contact your closest VA healthcare facility.